Natasha Hunt: Personal life

 Hunt is a qualified teacher and previously trained at King Edward's School Birmingham in PE, before teaching at Sir Graham Balfour School in Stafford, also as a PE teacher.
 Hunt communicates with fans via the use of Twitter and her inspirations in rugby are the former England Women's captain Sue Day and Susie Appleby.

 England

 Hunt has represented England Under 20s, England A, England sevens as well as the England women's national rugby union team.
 Hunt played for England in the RBS 6 Nations as well as in the rugby 7s world tournament, winning both.

 In 2014, Hunt made several appearances for England Women, helping them achieve their second world title and earning a professional contract in the process.

 She was named in the squad for the 2017 Women's Rugby World Cup in Ireland.
 She was in the starting team for the World Cup final 2017.
-Hunt played in the starting line up in the Women's Six Nation's Squad against Scotland, winning 80-0.
+Hunt played in the starting line up in the Women's Six Nation's Squad against Scotland, winning 80–0.
 The team finished the tournament as Grand Slam champions 2019.

+She was called into the Red Roses side for the 2025 Six Nations Championship on 17 March.
+She was named in England's squad for the Women's Rugby World Cup.